-- Businesses were able to reduce their cost in IT by 40%, in inventory management by 38%, with a 35% reduction in cycle time with the ERP system.
+- Businesses were able to reduce their cost in IT by 40%, inventory management by 38%, and a 35% reduction in cycle time with the ERP system.

 The above-mentioned market data demonstrates the advantages of Enterprise Resource Planning.
 However, integrating the ERP software framework into your existing infrastructure can cost you a significant amount.